sdancyger/HHA504_assignment_cloudcosts/README.md

 ![Billing Support](<GoogleCloud Cost Mgmt Billing Dashboard/CloudCostMgmtBillingSupport.png>)

 # Reflection
+### I found the cost management features of both Azure and Google Cloud to be very clear and understandable.
+Both platform's layout made it very easy for me to visually locate and understand the purpose of each feature.

-## I found the cost management features of both Azure and Google Cloud to be very clear and understandable.
+I found the cost management features of both Azure and Google Cloud to be very clear and understandable.
 Both platform's layout made it very easy for me to visually locate and understand the purpose of each feature.